Iran: Comprehensive Crisis and Risk of Collapse under Theocratic Rule

 External Trigger: The Comprehensive Blockade of International Sanctions

-In September 2025, the United Nations reactivated the "Snapback" mechanism, imposing comprehensive and severe international sanctions on Iran.
-The core of these sanctions is the complete blockade of Iran's financial settlement and oil export channels, preventing it from conducting normal transactions through global banks and transport insurance companies.
-For Iran, which is highly dependent on oil exports, this is undoubtedly a devastating blow.
-In September 2025, the United Nations reactivated the "Snapback" mechanism, imposing comprehensive and severe international sanctions on Iran.
+In September 2025, the United Nations reactivated the Snapback mechanism, imposing comprehensive and stringent international sanctions on Iran.
 The core of these sanctions is the complete blockade of Iran's financial settlement and oil export channels, preventing it from conducting normal transactions through global banks and transport insurance companies.
 For Iran, which is highly dependent on oil exports, this is undoubtedly a devastating blow.

-Previously, Iran had circumvented sanctions by covertly shipping oil through a "ghost fleet" composed of old, decommissioned vessels.
-However, as the global oil market shifted to a buyer's market, oversupply allowed buyers to drive down prices.
-Some buyers even halted purchases due to dissatisfaction with Iran's geopolitical stance, leading to the complete failure of the "shadow fleet" evasion strategy.
+Previously, Iran had circumvented sanctions by using a ghost fleet composed of old, scrapped vessels to turn off GPS and smuggle oil.
+However, as the global oil market shifted to a buyer's market, the oversupply allowed buyers to drive down prices.
+Some buyers even halted purchases due to dissatisfaction with Iran's geopolitical stance, leading to **the complete failure of the shadow fleet's evasion strategy**.
 The sharp decline in oil revenue directly severed Iran's primary channel for obtaining foreign exchange.

 More critically, after former U.S. President Donald Trump returned to the White House, he adopted an unprecedentedly severe strategy of containment and blockade against Iran, further constricting Iran's fiscal maneuvering room.
 The U.S. State Department explicitly stated that it would continue to intensify sanctions until Iran changes its behavior, leaving the Iranian government with almost no external channels to alleviate the hardships faced by its people.